kennek4/kennek4/README.md

 # 💫 About Me
-My name is Ken, and I am a Computer Science student at the University of Alberta.
+My name is Ken, and I am a Computer Science student at the University of Alberta.<br>
 I'm currently learning Kotlin and Android development.

 ---